enricocirignaco/infrastructureforsensormanagment/docs/report/report.md

 # Linked Data

 The term Linked Data denotes a set of best practices for publishing and interconnecting structured data on the Web.
-According to Bizer et al., these practices have led in the past three years to the emergence of a global data space containing billions of assertions, commonly referred to as the Web of Data [55, p.
-1].
+According to Bizer et al., these practices have led in the past three years to the emergence of a global data space containing billions of assertions, commonly referred to as the Web of Data [@linked-data-story].

-At its core, Linked Data uses four principles, originally formulated by Tim Berners‑Lee, as a basic recipe for exposing and linking data using existing Web infrastructure [55, p.
-2]:
+At its core, Linked Data uses four principles, originally formulated by Tim Berners‑Lee, as a basic recipe for exposing and linking data using existing Web infrastructure [@linked-data-story]:

 1. **Use URIs to identify resources**.
 Every entity, such as a sensor, a location, or a measurement, is assigned a globally unique and persistent URI.